CWFC-CCFB/CapsisWebAPI/README.md

 	<action type="Rewrite" url="http://localhost:8100/CapsisWebAPI/{R:1}" />
 </rule>
 ```
-Note : This rule catches all requests done with a CapsisWebAPI prefix and forwards it to the 8100 port while preserving the CapsisWebAPI prefix in the request
+Note : This rule catches all requests done with a CapsisWebAPI prefix and forwards it to the 8100 port while preserving the CapsisWebAPI prefix in the request.
+Make sure that this rule comes before the default rule in the rules list.

 Once both RootProxyCapsisWebAPI_A and RootProxyCapsisWebAPI_B are configured, the way to switch between RootProxyCapsisWebAPI_A and RootProxyCapsisWebAPI_B will be enabling one of the two RootProxy sites.
 Both sites cannot be active at the same time because they both are bound to port 8100.